-- 1. Full Season Advance Payment (30 Market Maximum Advance Payment) - a.
-Payment is due in full on or before the first market of the season, which the vendor attends - b.
+- 1. Full Season Advance Payment (Option Currently Not Available) - a.
+Payment is due in full on or before the first market of the season, which the vendor attends. - b.
 Discount: 15% - 2.
 Half Season Advance Payment (15 Market Maximum Advance Payment) - a.
-Payment due in full on or before the first market of the season, which the vendor attends, while the second payment must be submitted prior to the credits of the first payment being used b.
-Discount: 10% - b.
+Payment due in full on or before the first market of the season, which the vendor attends, while the second payment must be submitted prior to the credits of the first payment being used. - b.
 Discount: 10% - 3.
 If a vendor cancels the remainder of a season, any advance discounts will be forfeited, in the event a refund is issued; See Cancelations & Refunds (pg.
 18) - 4.
-Pay online with Credit Card.....
-Links will be provided upon acceptance - 5.
-On-site payments must be submitted to CFM Management prior to 1:00 PM on each market day by credit card (No AMEX), check/money order, made payable to; City of Charleston
+Pay online with Credit Card......
+Links will be provided each week a vendor participates. - 5.
+On-site payments must be submitted to CFM Management prior to 1:00 PM on each market day by credit card, check/money order, made payable to; City of Charleston